 A home made will is one prepared by the willmaker themselves, perhaps using a “will kit” and without without the services of a lawyer and the benefit of individual legal advice.
 This may seem an economical and convenient approach to will-making.
 While a lawyer’s costs are avoided at this step, there is the potential is …

-A codicil is an additional document used to make minor changes, amendments or alterations to an existing will.
-The codicil document must be signed in front of witnesses in the same way as for a will, see below.
-Once completed the codicil is kept with that will.
-More than one codicil may be made.
+A codicil is a short additional document, typically one or two pages, used to make a minor alteration to an existing will.
+Both the will and the codicil documents together form the “will” of the person.
+To be legally valid the codicil document must be signed and executed in front of witnesses in the same way as for a will.

 A codicil is a convenient way to change an executor or trustee named in a will.
 For example in a situation where someone appointed as an executor has died a codicil can be used to replace them with someone else who is willing to act when the time comes.
 Read more.